 Despite my lack of yachtsmanship I don’t get bored in Bodrum, which is not least due to its rich cultural offering.
 A characterising feature of the town, both historically and visually, is the mighty Castle of St. Peter with its impressive towers.
 Today, the castle houses one of the most important museums for underwater archaeology.

 There are also plenty of sights to see in the hills that surround Bodrum, including the archaeological site and ruins of Pedasa that are easily reached by car.
-The Mausoleum of Halicarnassus is another highlight, and where one of the seven wonders of antiquity once stood.
+The Mausoleum at Halicarnassus is another highlight, and where one of the seven wonders of antiquity once stood.
 Since I am also drawn to "living" history, I spend an afternoon in the village of Etrim and get the chance to discover one of Turkey’s traditional crafts: carpet weaving.

 Etrim, which has 300 inhabitants, is tucked away in the hills and can be reached in about fifty minutes from Bodrum.
 The village is not all that pretty, and you have to know your way around the hills to find it right away.
 But it is worth visiting: the village’s young generation has cleverly set up a type of cooperative to preserve and promote the traditional production of carpets (both flat woven and hand knotted) – a craft that would otherwise risk becoming extinct.
 The village mayor, Engin Basol, guides me through "his" village and offers impressive insight into how this craft is now thriving thanks to a web shop and collaborations with various tour operators.